frederickney/fastapi-framework-mvc/readme.md

 ...
 ```

+__"params"__ are parameters that need to be send within the connection to the database.
+In that example using informix database __"SERVER"__, __"CLIENT_LOCALE"__ and __"DB_LOCALE"__ are required parameters for the connection to the database.

+__"dialects"__ are the python modules configuration to translate models into sql statements to query the database

-By default escapte char between url and first param is __?__ and escape char between parameters is __&__ but they can be changed by adding within your database params section:
+By default escape char between url and first param is __?__ and escape char between parameters is __&__ but they can be changed by adding within your database params section:

 ```yaml
 ...